jasonleo0602/jasonleo0602/README.md

 ## Hi there 👋
 Welcome to my GitHub!
-Here is where I update the stuff I am learning to break into the data analytics space.
+Here is my data analyst portfolio as well as some of my coding adventures.
 Pinned below are some of the projects showcase my skills best.

 **TECH STACK**